Outreach Monks

 The technical checks worth prioritising:

 • Page speed and Core Web Vitals.
 Page experience is a confirmed ranking signal.
 Slow load times and poor interactivity scores hold back pages that would otherwise rank on content merit alone.
+Strong UX and SEO alignment is a competitive advantage that compounds over time.

 • Mobile usability.
 Google indexes the mobile version of pages.
 Layouts that break on smaller screens affect ranking potential directly.